greenelab/greenelab.com/join/index.md

 If you are an undergraduate interested in discussing research opportunities please [contact Casey]({{ site.baseurl }}/contact).
 -->

----

-{% include figure.html image="team/group-photo-3.jpg" full="true" %}
+{% include figure.html image="images/team/group-photo-3.jpg" width="100%" %}